 - Track story details

-Since this website is reader supported, I hope you will use the authorized link below.
-But regardless of where you get Scrivener, before making a purchase, please make sure it’s the right fit for your writing.
+Regardless of where you get Scrivener, before making a purchase, please make sure it’s the right fit for your writing.

 Questions about using Scrivener for writing Novels?

-If you have questions, use the Contact form and I’ll gladly share.
+If you have questions, use the contact form and I’ll gladly share.